 We also suggest bringing a yoga mat or blanket to sit on.
 A water bottle is a pretty good idea as well.

 This event is open to the public, so participants must remain dressed legally for public spaces in Chicago.
 This means that while stripping off a restrictive layer or two is okay, getting completely naked is not.
 Wear something that is comfortable, fitted, and that you can move in.
 To comply with city laws and remain gender-neutral, Chicago Rope adheres to a slightly stricter policy of no exposed nipples for anyone.
 Pasties are acceptable.
 We thank you for your cooperation.

-No. Outerspace Studios is located up a long flight of stairs.
+Unfortunately, no. Outerspace Studios is located up a long flight of stairs.
 There is no elevator available.

 Chicago Rope does not offer reduced cost and sliding scale payments at the door on the day of the event.
 In order to request reduced cost or sliding scale, please contact us at least 24 hours in advance of the event.
 Let us know how much you are able to pay (even if it’s $0.00) and whether you’re willing to and able to volunteer.
 We’ll be in touch and get you squared away to attend.

 Chicago Rope is always looking for talented, dedicated individuals to join our organization.
 If you would like to be part of our team, fill out this form and our volunteer coordinator will follow up with you.